 Christmas time is an enjoyable holiday; however it can be quite expensive if we aren’t careful.
-As well as having to purchase all your gifts and decorations there are additional expenses involved.
+Why not aim for a more eco-friendly Christmas this year?

 Here are some tips on how to make Christmas time more affordable and green.

 Switch off the Christmas lights over night to save money